mrsrmn/Emojifier/README.md

 # Emojifier

-emojifier is a module for emojifying text
+Emojifier is a module for emojifying text

 ## License